-A "Detected" result with the comment "HCV RNA level is <43 IU/mL (<1.63 log IU/mL).
-This assay cannot accurately quantify HCV RNA below this level" indicates that the HCV RNA level is below the lower limit of quantification for this assay.
-When clinically indicated, follow-up testing by this assay is recommended in 1 to 2 months.
-For the purposes of assessing response-guided therapy eligibility, an "Undetected" result is required; a "Detected" result below the limit of quantification should not be considered equivalent to an "Undetected" result.
+A result of "<15 IU/mL (<1.18 log IU/mL)" indicates that HCV RNA is detected, but the HCV RNA level present cannot be quantified accurately below this lower limit of quantification of this assay.
+When clinically indicated, follow-up testing with this assay is recommended in 1 to 2 months.
+To assess response-guided therapy eligibility, an "Undetected" result is required, and a result of "<15 IU/mL mL (<1.18 log IU/mL)" should not be considered equivalent to an "Undetected" result.

-Except for immunocompromised patients or patients with suspected acute hepatitis, laboratory evaluation of HCV infection status should begin with HCV serologic testing, including testing for the presence of anti-HCV antibodies (see Recommended Approach to the Diagnosis, Monitoring, and Treatment of Patients with Hepatitis C Virus in Special Instructions).
+Except for immunocompromised patients or patients with suspected acute hepatitis, laboratory evaluation of hepatitis C virus (HCV) infection status should begin with HCV serologic testing, including testing for the presence of HCV antibodies (see Testing Algorithm for the Diagnosis of Hepatitis C in Special Instructions).
 A diagnosis of chronic HCV infection should not be based solely on the presence of detectable or quantifiable HCV RNA in a single serum specimen.

-3. Ghany MG, Strader DB, Thomas DL, Seeff LB: Diagnosis, management, and treatment of hepatitis C: an update.
+1. Ghany MG, Strader DB, Thomas DL, Seeff LB: Diagnosis, management, and treatment of hepatitis C–an update.
 Hepatology 2009;49:1335-1374